mrhrifat/mrhrifat/README.md

 ### Assalamu Alaikum ! 👋

 <p align="justify">
 This is Rakibul Hassan Rifat from Bangladesh.
-I love programming & software developing .
-But I know simple level programming.
-For improvement myself & my skill, now I am learning web based software development.
-Beside I get prepared to be a competitive programmer and problem solver for being a successful Software Engineer.
+For being a Software Engineer, I am tempted to work with web technologies.
+Currently, I am learning & developing web-based applications.
+I am trying to being a competitive problem solver with attractive logic in Hacker Rank, Leet Code, & Free Code Camp.
+Writing readable and reusable code are my first priorities.
 </p>

 <!--